msveshnikov/cyberia/README.md

 -   allow mouse panning (on map) with progressive loading of tiles in viewport, similar to keys, also long touch and move touch events on mobile
--   MapPosition(0,0) and yellow frame should be in the center of screen initially (whatever screen size is)